Faculty and Staff

 College of Nursing

-Dr. Estrada has an extensive background in pediatric primary care clinical teaching for nurse practitioners and physician assistants.
-She also served as a Graduate Teaching Assistant at the University of South Carolina in the following courses:
+Dr. Dawson has a background in pediatric primary care clinical teaching for nurse practitioners, physician assistants, and medical students.
+She has taught the following courses during her time at the University of South Carolina:

 NURS 505 Caring for Limited English Proficient Patients

 WGST 113 Women and Their Bodies in Health and Disease

 Dr. Dawson’s scholarship builds on over two decades of clinical experience as a certified pediatric nurse practitioner in rural South Carolina.
 Her multi-level program of research is focused on understanding the context and processes of communication, as well as the development of practical and innovative interventions designed to facilitate optimal patient-provider communication.
 She uses use the intersection of rurality and childhood asthma to explore three specific areas of communication research: language discordance, technology-based interventions, and health care provider communication skills.

 Dawson, R.M., Messias, D.K.H., Richardson, J., & Alleyne, W. (2019, Oct.).
 Cultural and linguistic adaptation of an asthma-management mobile application: Translation process and preliminary evaluation.
 45th Annual Conference of the Transcultural Nursing Society in Richmond, Va.
 (Panel presentation).

 Williams, A.P. & Dawson, R.M.
 (2019, Apr.).
 The Carbon Monoxide Blitz Model – Engaging the community.
 South Carolina Public Health Association Annual Conference “Advocacy: The Voice of Public Health for Today and the Future”, Myrtle Beach, SC.
 (Podium presentation).